joonarafael/visualpathfinder/documentation/implementation_document.md

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/isdiagonal.ts "Redirect to file 'isdiagonal.ts'").

 This is a helper function to check whether or not two given points are located on the same diagonal line.
-The given points do not need to be immediately adjacent (e.g. absolute distance > $\sqrt{2}$).
+The given points do not need to be immediately adjacent (e.g. their respective absolute distance may be greater than $\sqrt{2}$).

 #### Priority Queue Class